What are Adaptable Blotter Objects

 Is it possible to create our own Adaptable Blotter Objects?

 Yes it is and we expect you to.
 All Adaptable Blotter Objects are simple JSON objects so you can easily create your own objects and then you can include them in the application.
-These will form part of your Config Basics.

 What does a Adaptable Blotter Objects look like?